Hendrik Witbooi (Nama chief): Recognition

-Kaptein Hendrik Witbooi is one of nine national heroes of Namibia that were identified at the inauguration of the country's Heroes' Acre near Windhoek.
+Kaptein Hendrik Witbooi is one of nine national heroes of Namibia who were identified at the inauguration of the country's Heroes' Acre near Windhoek.
 Founding president Sam Nujoma remarked in his inauguration speech on 26 August 2002 that:

-Kaptein Hendrik Witbooi was the first African leader who took up arms against the German imperialists and foreign occupiers in defence of our land and territorial integrity.
-We, the new generation of the Land of the Brave, are inspired by Kaptein Hendrik Witbooi's revolutionary action in combat against the German Imperialists who colonised and oppressed our peoples.
-To his revolutionary spirit and his visionary memory we humbly offer our honour and respect.

-Witbooi is honoured in form of a granite tombstone with his name engraved and his portrait plastered onto the slab.
-His face was portrayed on the obverse of all Namibian dollar banknotes until 20 March 2012, and is still on all N$50, N$100 and N$200 notes.
+Witbooi is honored in the form of a granite tombstone with his name engraved and his portrait plastered onto the slab.
+His face was portrayed on the obverse of all Namibian dollar banknotes until 20 March 2012 and is still on all N$50, N$100, and N$200 notes.

-Witbooi's diary and complete correspondence has survived and became known as the Hendrik Witbooi Papers.
+Witbooi's diary and complete correspondence have survived and became known as the Hendrik Witbooi Papers.
 It is stored in the National Archives of Namibia in Windhoek.
-UNESCO inscribed it in its Memory of the World Register – Africa.
+In 2005, UNESCO inscribed the archive in its Memory of the World International Register, recognising Witbooi's journals as documentary heritage of global importance.

+Cultural depictions

+Witbooi is the subject of Conny Braam's 2016 Dutch language novel Ik ben Hendrik Witbooi depicting his struggle against German colonialism.
+Witbooi is depicted in the 1989 South African Boer War miniseries Arende where he is the leader of a group that ambushes the protagonist, Sloet Steenkamp, party of Boer exiles in the final episode of the last season.